Home / About / Our Partners

 Key Joint Initiatives

-Joint Organizational Commitment to Anti-Racism and Racial Equity
+Joint Organizational Commitment to Health Improvement and Community Care

-In 2021, CityMatCH united with AMCHP, NHSA, and NICHQ in a public commitment to undoing racism as a key driver to improve maternal and infant health outcomes.
-This collaborative effort focuses on addressing racial disparities in maternal and infant health through systemic change.
+In 2021, CityMatCH united with AMCHP, NHSA, and NICHQ in a public commitment to addressing health disparities as a key driver to improve maternal and infant health outcomes.
+This collaborative effort focuses on addressing racial disparities in maternal and infant health through systemic change and comprehensive community health care approaches.

 MCH Epidemiology Training Program